Electra-project/electra-api-doc/_address/-address-transaction-list.md

       <em>Optional.
 Default to `"0"`.</em>

 content_markdown: |-
-  The transactions list is limited to 10 items per page and can't be customized.
+  The transactions list is limited to 10 items per page and sortedby date in descending order (from the newest to the oldest).
+This can't be customized.

 left_code_blocks:
   - code_block: |-